About the Artist

 Artist Statement

 Natures palette offers a range of wild intensity to subdued tranquility.
 I am attentive to the environment and landscape, finding artistic inspiration, meditation, and structure in the impressionistic patterns that exist in the natural world.
 I am currently focused on painting expressive landscapes.
-Encaustic, soft pastel, and watercolor are my primary mediums of choice.
+Encaustic, soft pastel, gouache and watercolor are my mediums of choice.
 I also love experimenting with new combinations using traditional and non-traditional materials.
-Pure, lush color meshed with organic shapes and form allows me to create visual energy on a flat surface.
+Pure, lush color meshed with organic shapes and form allows me to create ambience on a flat surface.

 "Color is my day-long obsession, joy, and torment."